TheTexta/obsidian-main/Biology/fungi.md

 		- 80% of angiosperms partner with fungi to get nutrient from soil
 		- lack of patterns of this fungi can limit plant species distributions
 ### Reproduction
-- reproduction of fungi is both::sexual and asexual
+- reproduction of fungi is both::sexual and asexual and incredibly diverse modes of reproduction
 - Asexual
 	- fragmentation
 	- during haploid phase
 	- vegetative spores ([[conidia]])
 	- produced on [[conidiophores]]
-- sexual - different from sex in animals (no fucking shit bro its a fucking mushroom)
+- Sexual - different from sex in animals (no fucking shit bro its a fucking mushroom)
 	- one species can have::many mating types
 	- individuals of compatible types fuse their::[[mycelium|mycelia]] to initiate sexual cycle (anasomosis/plasmogamy)
 	- produces a [[dikaryotic]] [[mycelium]]